+10

-$$\Delta \delta{\text{therm}} = \Omega^{X/Y} \cdot \Delta T \tag{3}$$
+$$\Delta \delta{\text{therm}} = \Omega^{X/Y} \cdot \Delta T$$

+(3)

 Here ΔT is defined as the temperature difference between the top and the bottom of the DCH.
-As EPICA Dome C is a low accumulation site, the mean annual firn temperature increases with depth , i.e., the difference of the mean annual temperature between the surface and bottom of the firn column ΔT is always negative even (in the absence of temporal climate changes at the surface (Ritz et al., 1982)and) due to the geothermal heat flux at the bottom and the gas enclosed in bubbles is expected to be slightly depleted by thermal diffusion relative to its gravitational value.
+As EPICA Dome C is a low accumulation site, the mean annual firn temperature increases with depth, i.e., the difference of the mean annual temperature between the surface and bottom of the firn column ΔT is always negative even in the absence of temporal climate changes at the surface (Ritz et al., 1982) and gas enclosed in bubbles is expected to be slightly depleted by thermal diffusion relative to its gravitational value.
 Note that this thermal fractionation is gas species-dependent and much larger for the lighter gases.
 Here we use the thermal diffusion sensitivities given by Kawamura et al. (2013) and Headly (2008).